ethteck/splat/docs/Configuration.md

 Emit a full `.s` file for each `c`/`cpp` segment besides the generated `nonmatchings` individual functions.

-Can be used to generate "base" or "expected" objects for asm diffing.
+Can be used to generate "target" or "expected" objects for asm diffing.

 ### global_vram_start and global_vram_end